speedbooster/WindowQuotePro/README.md

 #### Build instructions

-* Install the `wxWidgets` *headers* and *development files* from wxWidgets website.
+* Download the `wxWidgets` *headers* and *development files* from wxWidgets website.
 Set the path to the directory in root CMakeLists.txt:

 ```
 set(wxWidgets_path_base "C:/wxWidgets")